batuhanthebioinformatician/IGMG_XR_Analysis/README.md

 Repository Overview
 Script	Description
-xr_blosum45_matrix.py	Computes a pairwise BLOSUM45 similarity and distance matrix from a multiple sequence alignment (MSA).
-Serves as a foundation for clustering and graph construction. xr_hdbscan_umap.py	Applies unsupervised clustering (HDBSCAN) to the similarity matrix and visualizes the relationships among proteins in 2D and 3D UMAP embeddings. tm_align_matrix_docker.py	Performs all-versus-all structural alignment using TM-align inside a Docker container to generate a symmetric TM-score matrix for structural comparison. shannon_entropy_no_gaps.py	Calculates position-wise Shannon entropy (natural log, gaps ignored) from an MSA to measure residue-level information content and evolutionary variability. build_psn_and_cluster.py	Builds a Protein Similarity Network (PSN) from a BLOSUM45 similarity matrix.
+XR_blosum45_matrix.py	Computes a pairwise BLOSUM45 similarity and distance matrix from a multiple sequence alignment (MSA).
+Serves as a foundation for clustering and graph construction.
+XR_hdbscan_umap.py applies unsupervised clustering (HDBSCAN) to the similarity matrix and visualizes the relationships among proteins in 2D and 3D UMAP embeddings.
+Tm_align_matrix_docker.py	performs all-versus-all structural alignment using TM-align inside a Docker container to generate a symmetric TM-score matrix for structural comparison.
+Shannon_entropy_no_gaps.py	calculates position-wise Shannon entropy (natural log, gaps ignored) from an MSA to measure residue-level information content and evolutionary variability.
+Build_psn_and_cluster.py	builds a Protein Similarity Network (PSN) from a BLOSUM45 similarity matrix.
 Supports k-nearest-neighbor and threshold-based graph construction, followed by community detection (Leiden or Louvain).
 Outputs graph files for Gephi or Cytoscape visualization.

 Workflow Summary

 1.Sequence Similarity and Information Content

-.Compute similarity and distance matrices using xr_blosum45_matrix.py.
+.Compute similarity and distance matrices using XR_blosum45_matrix.py.

-.Analyze sequence entropy using shannon_entropy_no_gaps.py.
+.Analyze sequence entropy using Shannon_entropy_no_gaps.py.

 2.Unsupervised Clustering and Dimensionality Reduction

-.Perform HDBSCAN-based clustering and UMAP visualization using xr_hdbscan_umap.py.
+.Perform HDBSCAN-based clustering and UMAP visualization using XR_hdbscan_umap.py.

 3.Structural Comparison

-.Use tm_align_matrix_docker.py to quantify 3D structural similarity among modeled or experimentally solved proteins.
+.Use Tm_align_matrix_docker.py to quantify 3D structural similarity among modeled or experimentally solved proteins.

 4.Network and Graph Analysis

-.Construct protein similarity networks with build_psn_and_cluster.py.
+.Construct protein similarity networks with Build_psn_and_cluster.py.

 .Detect community structures reflecting potential functional or evolutionary groupings.